kabarton62/NetworkingLabs/eth_switch/lab1_practice/Lab_Instructions.md

 3. Demonstrate that the new host can communicate with h1 and h2. **Capture a screeshot showing successful pings from the new host to h1 and h2.**
 4. Examine network traffic on clab-br1 and clab-br2 when attempting to ping H1 and H4 from the new host.
 Note your observations and offer an explanation of the observed behavior.
 5. Destroy the containerlab network.

+### **Challenge 7: Illustrate Network Topology

+Challenge 6 modified the network topology illustrated in Challenge 1.
+Use diagramming software, such as [Lucidchart](https://www.lucidchart.com/pages/) or Visio or whatever you like to illustrate the network you created in Challenge 6.
+The diagram should:
+1. Name switches and hosts
+2. Provide host IP addresses
+3. Accruately illustrate the organization of network devices (switches/bridges and hosts)

+Both Lucidchart and Visio allow the use of various stencils or shapes.
+In Lucidcharts, start a drawing, select **Shapes** and **Cisco Network Icons**.
+In Visio, select **More Shapes** and **Open Stencils**.
+Open a stencil.
+You can download Cisco icons from [Cisco](https://www.cisco.com/c/en/us/about/brand-center/network-topology-icons.html)
+**Save the network diagram as a pdf, png, or jpg file.**